RPA market trends 2026: future directions in robotic process automation and hyperautomation

 Well, a lot, actually.

-Like any technology, RPA isn’t standing still.
-It’s evolving fast, with new trends emerging every year.
-That’s exactly why we’re here — to explore the key RPA market trends for 2025 and what they mean for businesses worldwide.
+Like any technology, RPA isn’t stagnant.
+It’s always evolving, with new trends emerging every year.
+That’s exactly why we’re here — to explore the key robotic process automation trends for 2026 and what they mean for businesses worldwide.

-But before we dive into the trends, let’s look at some numbers.
-The global RPA market was valued at $22.79 billion in 2024 and is projected to reach $178.55 billion by 2033, growing at a remarkable CAGR of 25.7%.
+But before we dive into these RPA trends, let’s assess the state of play.
+The global robotic process automation market size is projected to grow from $22.58 billion in 2025 to $72.64 billion by 2032, growing at a remarkable CAGR of 18.2%.
 According to Deloitte, 69% of Global Business Services (GBS) organizations consider RPA a key transformation technology, making it the most sought-after digital enabler.
-So, the message is clear: as demand grows, RPA will continue advancing and integrating new tech to push automation to the next level.
+So, we can deduce that as demand grows, RPA will continue advancing and integrating new tech to push automation to the next level.

-So, what’s next for RPA in 2025?
-Let’s dive into the key trends shaping its future.
+So, what’s the future of RPA in 2026?
+Let’s dive into the key trends.

 Automate smarter, innovate faster — with RPA doing the heavy lifting.